J. I. Rodale: Legacy

-After Rodale's death, his son Robert Rodale ran the publishing firm until his own death in a car accident in 1990.
+After Rodale's death, his son Robert Rodale ran the publishing firm until his own death in a car accident in Moscow in 1990.
 That work included editing the high-circulation Prevention magazine.
 Robert had competed in the Olympics in rifle shooting and was inducted into the United States Bicycling Hall of Fame in 1991.

 Rodale's granddaughter Maria Rodale became chairman and CEO of Rodale, Inc. She attributes her interest in the organic food movement to growing up on America's first certified organic farm.

-In October 2017, New York media giant Hearst announced it would acquire the magazine and book businesses of the 90-year-old Rodale Inc. for an undisclosed sum.
+In October 2017, New York City media giant Hearst announced it would acquire the magazine and book businesses of the 90-year-old Rodale Inc. for an undisclosed sum.